 You may be familiar with the dandelion, or Taraxacum officinale, when waging war against them in an attempt to win back your garden or lawn.
 What you may not know is that the dandelion consists of many of the beneficial qualities often found in herbs.
 Packed full of Vitamin A, C, D and B complex, plus rich in iron, manganese, and phosphorus, the dandelion is the perfect supplement to your dog’s diet.

-Read on to discover how they fight indigestion and chronic gas, to how its antioxidant properties bolster the immune system, preventing and fighting off infection.
+Read on to discover how they fight indigestion and chronic gas, and how its antioxidant properties bolster the immune system, preventing and fighting off infection.
 You will also learn the most effective way to rustle up and administer a dandelion remedy.

 Too much strong medication and drugs can have a negative impact on your dog’s health in the long term.
 The dandelion offers a safe, natural alternative, without running the risk of causing long-term damage.

-How the Dandelion Combats Indigestion
+How the Dandelion Combats Indigestion in Dogs

 When your dog suffers from chronic indigestion, just like in humans, they will be in discomfort and sometimes pain.
 This can also lead to your dog releasing even more foul smelling gases into the air than usual.
 But, introduce dandelion into their diet and this problem can be significantly reduced.